An Optimized, Easy-to-use, Open-source GPU Solver for Large-scale Inverse Homogenization Problems: Experiments and Applications

 \subsection{Volume fraction}

 In Fig.~\ref{fig:diff_vol}, three applications are optimized for volume ratios from 10\% to 30\%.
 When the volume ratio is 10\%, the results of the bulk modulus and shear modulus optimization are similar to the P surface.
 With the increase of volume fraction, the structures become diversified.
-However, with the increase of volume fraction, the structure changes from rod structure to plane structure for the negative Poisson's ratio structures.
-In addition, we also compare our optimized results with Hashin-Shtrikman bound~\citep{hashin1963variational}, which provides a theoretical bound of the shear modulus under different volume ratios.
-Results in Fig.~\ref{fig:shear_vol} are very close to the Hashin-Shtrikman bound (HS bound) but slightly larger than the theoretical upper limit due to the numerical errors.
+However, with the increase of volume fraction, the structure changes from rod structure to \tb{closed wall structure} for the negative Poisson's ratio structures. \tb{In addition, we also compare our optimized results with the Voigt bound~\citep{voigt1928lehrbuch}, which provides a theoretical bound of the shear modulus of anisotropic materials under different volume ratios.
+Increasing the resolution of the microstructure would be considered in the future to obtain the microstructures closer to the upper limit of the theoretical value.}

 \g{\cellcolor[HTML]{EFEFEF}}